jeremytammik/RevitWebcam/README.md

 # RevitWebcam

-C# .NET Revit add-in to display a webcam image on a selected element face using the `Idling` event and AVF, the [analysis visualisation framework](http://thebuildingcoder.typepad.com/blog/avf).
+C# .NET Revit add-in to display a live webcam image on a selected element face using an external event and AVF, the [analysis visualisation framework](http://thebuildingcoder.typepad.com/blog/avf).

+Before the introduction of external events, the `Idling` event was used.

 Further reading: